How to reuse common parts in a view with CakePHP

 Problem

-A common example is the title tag in the head.
+A common example is the title tag within the head section.

-The content of the title tag element often differs depending on the page.
+The content of the title tag element often varies from page to page.

 This situation can also be handled